Applications & Admissions

 - An inability after diligent efforts to prosecute, prove, and collect on a judgment against the institution for a violation of the Act.

-Yuin University welcomes students from many countries around the world, including Japan, China, South Korea and others.
+Yuin University welcomes students from many countries around the world.